T-Z-N/BEAR/readme.md

   <img src="figures/BEARFramework.png" style="max-width: 100%; height: auto;" alt="BEAR Framework Architecture" />
   <figcaption><strong>Figure 1:</strong> This overview illustrates the BEAR framework, which progresses from a guiding question (1) to a final visualization (9).
 The numbers indicate the logical sequence (steps with the same number occur simultaneously), while colors distinguish different approaches: blue for data-driven, green for theoretical, orange for integrated, and purple for traditional literature methods.

-  ypically, questions trigger sequential changes in the framework's components (starting at 1).
+Typically, questions trigger sequential changes in the framework's components (starting at 1).
 But components can be reused.
 The same component state (e.g., a completed survey) might provide answers to several different questions without needing modification itself.</figcaption>
 </figure>

 # Future Work